shayanbo/VideoPlayerContainer/README.md

 1. If you are creating a **Widget Service** that is only used by its Widget, `fileprivate` is better to modify the Service class.
 Since it's only able to be accessed by the Widget in the same source file.
 Also, keep using `private` to modify those properties and methods that are used only inside the Service.
 2. If you are creating a **Widget Service** that offers some API for other services, `internal` or `public` is better to modify the Service class.
 Since other services have to access your Service Type in the compilation time.
 Also, keep using `private` to modify those properties and methods that are used only inside the Service and using `fileprivate` to modify those properties and methods that are used only by its Widget.
 3. If you are creating a **Non-Widget Service** that offers some API for other services, `internal` or `public` is better to modify the Service class.
 Since other services have to access your Service Type in the compilation time.
-Also, keep using `private` to modify those properties and methods that are used only inside the Service
+Also, keep using `private` to modify those properties and methods that are used only inside the Service.

 ## Idea / Bug / Improvement

-Feel free to report issues and let's improve it together 😀
+Feel free to report issues and let's improve it together 😀.

 ## License